jake1986/Employee-Tracker/README.md

 **ADDITIONS TO BE MADE:**

-There are additional features to be added such as creating quieries for users to delete departments, managers, and roles.
+There are additional features to be added such as creating quieries for users to delete departments, managers, and roles, etc.